-- The date on which the qualified cooperative association first conveys any single family dwelling unit on the property or any part of the property and/or executes a lease of the land associated with the residence; or - The end of the seventh consecutive year; or - The date the property is no longer held as required.
+- The date on which the qualified cooperative association first conveys any single-family dwelling unit on the property or any part of the property and/or executes a lease of the land associated with the residence. - The end of the seventh consecutive year. - The date the property is no longer held as required.

-Three year extension available
+Three-year extension available

-The nonprofit entity may file for an extension of up to three years if the nonprofit entity believes it will not transfer the title to the single family dwelling to a qualified low-income household (buyer) by the end of the sixth year.
+A qualified cooperative association may file for an extension of up to three years if it believes it will not transfer a single-family dwelling unit, or any other part of the property, by the end of the sixth year.

-The qualified cooperative association may file for an extension of up to three years if the qualified cooperative association believes it will not transfer a single family dwelling unit or any other part of the property by the end of the sixth year.
+A qualified cooperative association may file for an extension of up to three years if it believes it will not transfer a single-family dwelling unit, or any other part of the property, by the end of the sixth year.